URL Hijacking: How To Prevent It From Ruining Your Search Rankings

 Monitoring the internet for unauthorized uses of your website’s content can help you defend against URL hijacking.
 In many cases, URL hijacking involves copied content.
 Black-hat webmasters may copy your website’s content to use on their own websites.
 When combined with a 302 redirect, search engines may

 You can monitor for content theft by using Google Alerts.
-Google Alerts is a customizable notification tool offered by Google.
+Google Alerts is a customizable notification tool.
 Available for free, it allows you to set up alerts for new publications of your website’s content.
 You can enter a snippet, enclosed in quotation marks, of the text content on a URL.
 When another website publishes that snippet, Google will send you an email notifying you of the publication.

 After you discover another website has copied your website’s content, you can ask them to take it down.
 If that approach fails, you can submit a Digital Millennium Copyright Act (DMCA) notice.
 As hosting providers for digital content, search engines must comply with DMCA notices.
 You can submit a DMCA notice to Google and Bing claiming ownership of the copied content.
 Assuming they approve your DMCA notice, search engines will remove the infringing URL or URLs from their search results.